Error Analysis on a Novel Class of Exponential Integrators with Local Linear Extension Techniques for Highly Oscillatory ODEs: Numerical results

-For comparison in the following experiments, we consider the second and third-order exponential time differencing Runge-Kutta methods from \cite{CM2002}, along with the fourth-order method from \cite{K2005}, labelled as ETDRK2, ETDRK3, and ETDRK4, respectively.
-We also consider the $k$-th order exponential Rosenbrock methods from \cite{HOS2009}, denoted by EXPRB$k$.
-We remark that EXPRB2 is fundamentally equivalent to LLEEI2 \cite{QD2025b}.
-Classical Runge-Kutta methods of order $k$ are referred to as RK$k$.
-We directly implement the LLEEI methods, requiring neither the diagonalization of $A$ in advance nor any preprocessing of periodic effects.
-Figure \ref{fig2-1} shows the error dependence of $\mathbf{u}$ on step size $h$ with fixed $\varepsilon=1/2^2$ and $\varepsilon=1/2^8$, respectively.
-In weakly oscillatory regimes, panels in the first row of Figure \ref{fig2-1} show that all methods attain theoretical convergence rates, with only minor performance variations among exponential-type methods.
-For highly oscillatory cases, the numerical results in the second row demonstrate that the LLEEI methods show the same piecewise convergence behavior, in complete agreement with the theoretical results in Theorems \ref{Thm3-7} and \ref{Thm3-10}.
-ETDRK and EXPRB methods maintain stability for stiffness, yet their convergence is limited by the oscillatory characteristics of the solution.
-The Runge-Kutta methods exhibit instability in these cases, thus their resulting curves are omitted.
-We further observe that whether the eigenvalues of matrix $A$ are integer multiples of a common frequency shows negligible influence on the performance of exponential-type methods.
+For comparison, the following experiments include the second- and third-order exponential time-differencing Runge–Kutta methods from \cite{CM2002} and the fourth-order scheme from \cite{K2005}, labeled ETDRK2, ETDRK3 and ETDRK4, respectively.
+We also test the $k$-th order exponential Rosenbrock methods from \cite{HOS2009}, denoted EXPRB$k$.
+Note that EXPRB2 is essentially equivalent to LLEEI2 \cite{QD2025b}.
+Classical Runge–Kutta methods of order $k$ are referred to as RK$k$.
+The LLEEI schemes are implemented directly, without requiring advance diagonalization of $A$ or any preprocessing of periodic effects.

+Fig. \ref{fig2-1} shows the error dependence of $\mathbf{u}$ on step size $h$ with fixed $\varepsilon=1/2^2$ and $\varepsilon=1/2^8$, respectively.
+In the weakly oscillatory regime (top row), all methods achieve their theoretical convergence orders, with only minor performance differences among exponential-type integrators.
+For highly oscillatory cases (bottom row), the LLEEI methods exhibit the same piecewise convergence behavior predicted by Theorems~\ref{Thm3-7} and \ref{Thm3-10}.
+The ETDRK and EXPRB methods remain stable under stiffness, but their convergence is limited by the oscillatory nature of the solution.
+Runge-Kutta methods become unstable in this regime and are therefore omitted.
+We also observe that whether the eigenvalues of matrix $A$ are integer multiples of a common frequency has negligible impact on the performance of exponential-type methods.